Visitors intending to reach the official site should visit jfkairport.com

 Arrivals Level

-Passengers can access baggage claim on this level.
-Several ground transportation options are also available.
+On this level, passengers can access baggage claim.
+Several ground transportation options are also available here.

 Departures Level

-Check-in counters, security checkpoint, and AirTrain station are located here.
+This is where the check-in counters, security checkpoint, and AirTrain station are located.

 Concourse Level